thehivemanoa/about/index.md

 - Easy to navigate
 - Overall very user friendly
 - Lot of functionality
+- Love the puns

 #### Cons
 - Hard to put sessions (date is weird)
 - Footer could look better
+- Could have more courses

 We appreciate the feedback and will be sure take these comments into consideration to improve Waggle in future updates!